exercism/v3/languages/csharp/exercises/concept/time/.docs/instructions.md

 - New York - Eastern Standard Time
 - London - GMT Standard Time
 - Paris - W. Europe Standard Time

+Implement the static `Appointment.Shedule()` overload which takes a location and time string and returns the UTC time of the appointment.

+The implementation of `Schedule()` will need to allow the code, once built, to be run on Linux, Windows and Mac.
+This is the first exercise where you need to be concerned about the operating system.
+It will be necessary to have separate code paths to accommodate the difference in the time zone ids as described above.

 The date-time strings input are guaranteed to be valid.